Index

 Similarly, in the EU, the new Corporate Sustainability Reporting Directive (CSRD) offers a more robust financial disclosure regime.
 Let’s dive deeper now by looking at how the EU is approaching double materiality.

-Double Materiality in the EU: NFRD & CSRD
+double materiality in the EU: NFRD & CSRD

 To date, the EU has been a major proponent of double materiality.
 In fact, the concept has been integrated into the EU regulatory framework for sustainability reporting for several years now with the aim of changing attitudes.